cold-storage/glo.sh/2018/0308-apex-json-remove-nulls.md

-# Remove null keys and values from JSON in APEX
+# Remove null keys and values from JSON for SObjects

 Some RESTish web services serve up JSON with null values.
 Often you don't want to overwrite Salesforce values with null.